MerjaKreivi/Hate-Speech-Classification-Experiments/SentiStrength-Classification/README.md

 - BoosterWordList - On booster words lexicon 'BoosterWordList.txt' each entry is labeled with one sentiment label (between -5 and 5).
 'BoosterWordList' (for Finnish) includes 20 entries.

 New modified (and old unmodified) lexicons for Finnish SentiStrength models are available at 'Finnish_SentiStrength' -folder.

+### Installation and Set Up

 All experiments with SentiStrength -models were carried with lexicons mentioned above.
 The folder was added on the wheel of SentiStrength -methods as 'SentiStrength_FIN' -folder.